Being forced to pay your debts

-Some creditors have extra fast track powers that mean they don't have to go to court to prove you owe the debt, for example, HM Revenue and Customs.
+Some creditors have fast-track powers that mean they don't have to go to court to prove you owe the debt.

-When the creditor is able to force you to pay the debt this is called diligence.
+If your creditor can force you to pay the debt, this is called doing diligence.

-When action is being taken in another part of the UK for a debt you may have, but you live in Scotland, you should get help to check that your creditor is following the correct procedures - get advice at a Citizens Advice Bureau.
+If legal action is being taken in England, Wales or Northern Ireland for a debt you owe, but you live in Scotland, you should get help to check that your creditor is following the correct procedure.
+You can get advice from your local Citizens Advice Bureau.

-Step 1: Check what powers the creditor has
+Step 1: Check what powers your creditor has

-If you owe money for any of the debts or legal arrangements listed below, action to force you to pay may happen very suddenly with a summary warrant.
+If you owe money for any of the debts or legal arrangements listed below, your creditor has fast-track powers.
+Action to force you to pay might happen suddenly with a summary warrant.

-- UK Government – for road tax, VAT, income tax, national insurance
+- UK government - for road tax, VAT, income tax and national insurance

 - Department for Work and Pensions (DWP) - for benefits overpayments